-PW: I remember visiting that set of paintings in your studio a number of times, and
+PW: I remember visiting that set of paintings in your studio a number of times, and that was very apparent.

 PW: But did you ever resolve those?

 David Novros: Some of them.
 I'm hoping to go home and finish them before the springtime.